 Before contacting or visiting the seller please make sure you have printed and read this checklist fully.
 Do NOT buy a cat or kitten from the seller unless you are happy that they follow all the advice on the list.

 Kittens must be at least 8 weeks old and fully weaned before they can leave their mothers.
 Most responsible sellers will keep their kittens longer than this before they let them go to new homes.
-Read further information on the minimum age kittens should be before leaving their mothers.
+Read further information on the minimum age kittens should be before leaving their mothers.- Is the kitten/cat Microchipped?

 If they are, then check to make sure you are given the correct documents BEFORE you decide to take the cat home.
 It may also be worth phoning the organisation to check the information provided is correct.